Welcome meat lovers! In this lesson, we’ll be teaching you everything you need to know about meat in Korean.

 Beef in Korean

-The word for beef in Korean is 쇠고기 (soegogi).
+The Korean word for beef is 쇠고기 (soegogi).
 It is typically the most expensive type of meat in Korea.
 Nevertheless, it has a lot of cultural value for Koreans and is the meat you’ll want to go for when celebrating, for example.
 You can eat beef raw, roasted, grilled, in soups, and other ways as well.

 Chicken in Korean

 The word for chicken in Korean is 닭고기 (dalgogi).
 It is another old and valuable part of Korean cuisine.
-You can find chicken in various dishes, from braised, roasted, and fried chicken to soups and noodle dishes.
+You can find chicken in various dishes, from braised, roasted, and fried boneless chicken thighs to soups and noodle dishes.
 Plus, one favorite thing to snack on during a night out with friends is chicken feet!

 Pork in Korean